thomasklemm/email_form_rails/README.md

+# Email Form Rails

+A step-by-step tutorial on how to build a simple Rails app showing a contact form / email form / feedback form to the user.
+The user input will be validated for presence / format / length / etc.
+If the input is valid the data will be sent to a specified email address, otherwise the form is rendered once again displaying error messages and allowing the user to update their form entries.

-The email_form_rails app demoes a email form (such as a contact form) in Rails.
-All data entered into the form is send to a specified email address, no data is saved to a database.
-Written relying on Rails 3.2 with ActionMailer for Sending Mails, ActiveAttr for extending ActiveModels features, ActiveModel's Validations and SimpleForm as a Form Builder, and the Slim templating language.
-Emails sent in development mode will be displayed in browser using LetterOpener.The deployed sample is running on Heroku's most current cedar stack.
+This app is written in Rails 3.2 using ActionMailer for Sending Mails, ActiveAttr for extending ActiveModels features, ActiveModel's Validations and SimpleForm as a Form Builder, as well as the Slim templating language (any templating language will do though).
+Emails sent in development mode will be displayed in browser using LetterOpener.

+The deployed sample is running on Heroku's most current cedar stack.
+You can have a look here.
+To demo email sending it uses Letter Opener in production as well to display the email that would be sent otherwise.

 This demo is using these awesome gems: